-A big struggle for good, kind, generously people is learning how to put themselves first.
-That you need to be your own top priority.
+A big struggle for genuine, honest, kind, generous people is learning how to put themselves first, that you need to be your own top priority.

 This can be extremely difficult, especially if you were raised with narcissistic parents, with your own perceptions of how you should treat people, believing and wanting to see the good in all others.
 Accepting that some people make mistakes, society telling us we should put others first.
 After going through the hell of a toxic relationship with a narcissist, if that was your parent, partner, friend, child, or work colleagues.
 It can be difficult to start putting your own needs first.

-Those who haven’t been through a toxic relationship themselves really do not understand how difficult it is to move on and start prioritising yourself, without feeling bad or guilty for doing so.
-Limiting beliefs within your own mind can hold you back from recovery from narcissistic abuse, leaving your horrendous past behind, living in the Present day and planning a happier more positive future.
+Those who haven’t been through a toxic relationship themselves really do not understand how difficult it is to move on and start prioritising yourself without feeling bad or guilty for doing so.
+Limiting beliefs within your own mind can hold you back in recovery from narcissistic abuse.

 Now is the time to work on removing those limiting beliefs and start putting yourself first.